Start your engines, this queen wrote her dissertation on RuPaul’s Drag Race

 All other topics can sashay away tbh

-Final year Media and Communications student at Bournemouth, Cat Bates, may have found just the right topic to keep her sanity and maybe even, dare I say, enjoy writing her diss.
+Final year Communications student at Bournemouth University in England, Cat Bates, may have found just the right topic to keep her sanity and maybe even, dare I say, enjoy writing her paper.
 She chose to write about Ru Paul's Drag Race.

 Her official title is still a work in progress, but the study is about how RuPaul's Drag Race is more than just a Netflix show – it's about how gender is performed and the social and political issues around it, and how the show raises awareness alongside the impact of popular culture.

 "I had about four different ideas and I was planning them all out whilst catching up on Netflix," Cat told The Tab Bournemouth.
 "I thought, why not just do it on this?
 I watch it all the time and tutors always say to write about what you love.
 It went on from there."